glycerine/rmq/README.md

 ## additional example scripts

 I've added two example scripts, `example-server.R` and `example-client.R`.
 These live in the top level of the repo.
 Run `example-server.R` first.
 Then in a different window, run `example-client.R`.

-See also the test.r2r.call() and test.r2r.server() examples which demonstrate transporting full blown R objects over the RMQ transport layer.
+These are simultaneously bash scripts and R source-able scripts; you can run them straight from the shell if 'R' is on your PATH.

 ### copyright and license